Country information for Sweden - Legislation and policy

 - Responsibility of the school head.

-The upper-secondary school curriculum covers:
+The Curriculum for the upper-secondary school (available in English) covers:

 - Norms and values